Disclaimers: See Chapter 1

 "I don't comprehend.
 When did you meet Akemi?
 It could not have been before Caesar, was it?
 Is she really a-"

 "Gabrielle."
 Xena interrupted her barrage of inquiries.
 "Before we reach Japa, I should tell you everything that happened there last time."

-Gabrielle put a grin on her face for show.
-'I'm nothing like Akemi, nor Tanya for that matter either.'
-Not forgetting the young warrior who pretended to be the Destroyer of Nations, only to beg Xena to teach her and allow her to travel with them both.
+'I'm nothing like Akemi.
+Nor Tanya for that matter.'
+Gabrielle put a grin on her face for show, not forgetting the young auburn-haired teenager who'd pretended to be the Destroyer of Nations, only to beg Xena to teach her and allow her to travel with them both.

-"Akemi prophesied that I'd fall in love with her.
+"Akemi prophesied I'd fall in love with her.
 I was drawn to her by that prediction.
 I wanted to tame her and prove her wrong.
 I offered fifty pieces of gold to buy her, but Kao didn't care for the offer.
-So I did what I did best doing them days."
+So, I did what I did best during them days."
 Xena explained.

 "Kill them all."
 Gabrielle stated.

 "Yup.
 Once we left, all I wanted to do was use her to not just get the ransom from her father, but to also get some kind of toehold in Japa, utilizing it to conquer every land between there and Britannia.
 Akemi was insistent I would be a great teacher, and if it wasn't for Borias' taunts saying, 'I couldn't teach a dog how to bark', I probably would've not taught her anything.
 Instead, I did, and it was brutal at first for her."

 "I damaged her ribs."